 - Foil:To the leafcutter ants.
 Both have huge majors with powerful jaws protecting their harvesting trail.
 However, the leafcutter ants are fungus farmers while the army ants are nomadic hunters.

 - Power Glows: Majors release orange pheromone cloud when their ability is activated.
 The pheromone cloud was later change to red glow for better performance.

-- Status Buff: Majors can increase the damage of their allies after fighting for a certain amount of time.
+- Status Buff: Majors can increase the damage of their allies every time they hit their attacks.

 Funnelweb Spiders (Segestria florentina)Funnelweb spiders are enemies that build funnel-shaped nests in the log missions.